Movie 43: Truth or Dare

 Donald and Emily are on a date together at a Mexican restaurant.
 Tired of typical first dates, Emily challenges Donald to a game of truth or dare.
 She dares him to grab a man's buttocks, and he follows by daring her to blow out the birthday candles on a blind boy's cake.
-The game rapidly escalates to extremes, in which both of them get plastic surgery and tattoos, and humiliate themselves.
+The game rapidly escalates to extremes, in which both of them get plastic surgery and obscene tattoos, continuing to humiliate themselves.

 When Donald and Emily arrive back at Emily's apartment, they praise their date.
 Donald tries to kiss her, but she rejects him, claiming she's not attracted to Asian men (which he was surgically altered to resemble).
-She was joking and invites him to have sex with her as she shows him her enlarged breasts.
+However, she calls him back to her, admitting she was joking and invites him to have sex with her as she flaunts her newly enlarged breasts.